gvwilson/thirdbit/src/fiction/beneath-coriandel/index.md

 year, or the year after.

 The third summary is from the Ministry of Rumors.
-I sit back with a thimble of cold coffee in my hand.
+I sit back with a thimble of coffee in my hand.
 A handful of the Ruudian mercenaries can be persuaded to break their oaths and stay in Coriandel, if I want.
 It's tempting, but no—I might want to hire the whole company back again some day, and their captain is unlikely to feel kindly toward someone who steals his troops.
 Mm, and the Admiral Ascendant of Ini Bantang is discussing marriage with the son of—I didn't care.
 I scan the rest of the page.
 Gandan, Lhabde, the minor northern kingdoms…  Ossisswe and the other cities to the south and west…  It is as if a dozen different plays are being performed on the same stage at once.

 I turn the page over and spit on it.
 The minister's other report slowly takes shape.
 These are the rumors I care about most, the rumors about my own